-The non-addict spouse may have high expectations for long been missed intimacy and disappointed when it doesn’t materialize.
+The non-addict spouse may have high expectations for long-missed intimacy and be disappointed when it doesn’t materialize.
 This may be compounded by the addict’s commitment to put sobriety first.
 The partner may resent that nights out drinking or using have been replaced with nights at meetings.
 Both spouses may feel especially vulnerable when it comes to sex.
 Sexual intimacy usually mirrors the lack of emotional intimacy, particularly with alcoholism and often with drug use, as well.
 Couples need time to rebuild trust and confidence.

 Anger, resentment, guilt, hurt, dependency, and blame typify these relationships, and that doesn’t necessarily change with sobriety.
 The cause is not the drug use, but the underlying codependency of both spouses and its symptoms.
 Toxic shame is at the core and leads to most of the dysfunctional patterns and conflicts.
 (To understand the impact of shame on relationships and codependent symptoms, see Conquering Shame and Codependency).
 Partners eventually need to heal deeper issues of shame and learn to be autonomous and communicate assertively.
 See How to Speak Your Mind – Become Assertive and Set Limits and How to Be Assertive.

 Depression may affect one or both spouses during new sobriety, and either may take up a new addiction or compulsive behavior, such as shopping or overeating, to fill the void in their lives that sobriety brings.
 All of these stressors can result in the addict drinking or using in order to return to the familiar status quo.
 It may mean that he or she needs more support or is trying to make change too rapidly.
 Both partners need outside help to alleviate stress on the family system and guidance in learning new coping and communication skills.

 ©Darlene Lancer 2017